-We and EMC commenced the Offer on July 9, 2007, prior to the effectiveness of our registration statement on Form S-4 of which this Prospectus-Offer to Exchange is a part, in accordance with Rule 162 of the Securities Act of 1933, as amended (the "Securities Act"), and Rule 13e-4(e)(2) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 This Offer is intended to expire substantially concurrently with the initial public offering of VMware Stock (the "IPO").
 Prior to the IPO, VMware Stock has not been traded in a public market.
 VMware Stock has been approved for listing on the New York Stock Exchange under the symbol "VMW."
-EMC currently owns substantially all of our outstanding common stock and following the IPO and this Offer, EMC will continue to be our controlling stockholder.
+We are currently a wholly owned subsidiary of EMC and following the IPO and this Offer, EMC will continue to be our controlling stockholder.
 Following the IPO, we will have two classes of authorized common stock: Class A common stock and Class B common stock.
 EMC will own 32,500,000 shares of Class A common stock and all 300,000,000 shares of Class B common stock, representing approximately 89% of our total outstanding shares of common stock.
-The rights of the holders of Class B common stock are identical, except with respect to voting, the election of directors, conversion, certain actions that require the consent of holders of Class B common stock and other protective provisions as set forth in this Prospectus-Offer to Exchange.
+The rights of the holders of Class A and Class B common stock are identical, except with respect to voting, the election of directors, conversion, certain actions that require the consent of holders of Class B common stock and other protective provisions as set forth in this Prospectus-Offer to Exchange.
 The holders of Class B common stock shall be entitled to 10 votes per share and the holders of Class A common stock shall be entitled to one vote per share.
 Therefore, EMC will hold approximately 99% of the combined voting power of our outstanding common stock upon completion of the IPO and this Offer.